 The checkout counter presents a unique opportunity to tell people more about The Collective.
 While customers wait in line, they will read through a snaking story that provides a brief overview of the building and Goodwill's impact in communities.

 The Collective takes advantage of price tag real estate to provide facts about Goodwill's impact.
 Once again, it is important to reinforce the connection between thrifting and empowered communities.
 The facts will change quarterly, and the QR code is linked to the region's Goodwill website.

 One way to connect patrons to all of the moving parts within The Collective is through a single digital calendar.
 This calendar will exist throughout the building and will highlight key events for each month.

-Resume workshops. thrift store sales, Mental Health Forum, Father's Day Cookout
+Example Events: Resume workshops, thrift store sales, Mental Health Forum, Father's Day Cookout

 Throughout The Collective, Goodwill will connect faces and stories to purchases and donations.